 Para una applicacion en Espanol, por favor, va aqui.

-If you would like to be considered for Head Start/Early Head Start even though you may not otherwise qualify, you may use the application to describe the special challenges and circumstances of you family.
+If you would like to be considered for Early Head Start/Head Start even though you may not otherwise qualify, you may use the application to describe your families' special challenges and circumstances.

 For further information about the program, such as whether you qualify or how to enroll, please call (541) 673-6306.